Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	switch

 4. A security professional is investigating the benefits and drawbacks of using a cloud service provider (CSP).
 What are some reasons why the security professional might choose to use a CSP in their work?
 Select all that apply.

 	- CSP remote servers allow web applications to be accessed from any location .
 	- A CSP offers processing power that is only paid for needed
 	- A SCP provides business analytics to monitor web traffic and sales .

 5. What information is included in the body if data packet ?

 	The message to be transmitted to the receiving device

 6. What are the three main categories of services that CSPs provide ?
 Select all that apply.

 	- Software as a service (SaaS)
 	- Infrastructure as a service (IaaS)
 	- Platform as a service (PaaS)

 7. A security analyst is accessing a webpage that uses HTTPS.
 The analyst scans the network to see what ports are active.
 Which port  number is used for HTTPS webpages ?

 	443

 8. A security analyst uses the TCP/IP model to visualize how data is organized and transmitted across their company's network.
-The analyst inspects the transmission of data pakets, such as the direct data its destination .
-Which layer are they investig  ating ?
+The analyst inspects the transmission of data packets, such as the direct data its destination .
+Which layer are they investing  ?

 	Layer 1, network access

 9. Which of the following addresses is an accurate IPV4 address ?

 	192.168.0.2

 10. Fill in  the blank: fe80::ab12:cd34:ef56:0023:2345 is an example of an accurate <----> address .

 	IPV6